Does e-Residency work? Here’s what the data shows

 At the time of writing, May 2020, there are almost 70,000 e-residents of Estonia – as you can see in the public e-Residency stats dashboard here.

 Of them, approximately half are from the European Union, while another large percentage are next door to the EU in Russia, Ukraine, and Turkey.
 Finland is the top country for applications, followed by Russia, which is mostly due to their strong pre-existing connections with Estonia.

-Applying for e-Residency involves background checks by the Estonian Police and Border Guard Board before the status of e-Residency can be granted.
+Applying for e-Residency involves background checks by the Estonian Police and Border Guard Board before the status of a digital citizenship can be granted.
 These checks are fundamentally about answering two questions: 1.
 Is this person who they say they are.
 2. Does this person pose a threat to the Republic of Estonia?
 That sounds dramatic, but it’s usually as simple as ensuring they don’t have a criminal record and are generally in good standing.